Where to Stay in Milan Pin 2

 If you want to browse through even more shiny objects, the Viale Papiniano Flea Market and the monthly Mercatone dell’Antiquariato will seduce you with a wide selection of leather goods, hand-made jewelry, and curiosity-peaking antiquities.

-Our recommendations: If you wish to be as close to the action as possible, book Laura’s Home right on the Naviglio Grande.
-The large, sunny apartments come with a patio, a fully equipped kitchen, and a cozy seating area.
-If you prefer a budget-friendlier, quieter option, Combo Milano on the Naviglio Pavese is the right choice for you.
+🏨 Combo Milano: If you prefer a budget-friendlier, quieter option, this hostel on the Naviglio Pavese is the right choice for you.
 Don’t worry about losing your comfort.
 The hostel offers rooms for two, four, and six people, all with private bathrooms.
 There’s a bar and a restaurant on the premises, as well as a gorgeous garden, a community kitchen, and a shared lounge.

 5. Brera: The Best Place to Stay in Milan for Art Aficionados

-The artistic Brera District is part of the historic center of Milan.
+The artistic Brera District is part of the historic center and is often considered the safest area to stay in Milan.

 The graceful townhouses in the area house numerous art centers and museums.
 The most famous is the Pinacoteca di Brera.
 The largest gallery in Milan occupies an elegant palazzo.
 Napoleon stayed in its chambers during his visits to Milan.